hawaii-desktop/hawaii-icon-theme/README.md

 ## Dependencies

-There's no build-time dependency but you need the qtsvg module in order to see icons in applications.
+There's no build-time dependency but you need the qtsvg module in order to see icons in Qt applications.

 ## Licenses